Dominica-Weekly.com: News | Blue Isle Jazz | Caribbean Recipes | Historic Dominica | Photos | Classified Ads | Search Jobs

 Related Post

 There are times where we all get a little down, maybe even a little depressed.
 Maybe it’s because we are feeling overwhelmed, or feel bad because we’re not doing well in achieving our life goals.
 There are many other reasons for feeling down, and I’m not qualified to discuss them, nor their implications, or clinical treatment.
-What I can talk about are some of the things that have worked for me…sometimes! :smile:
+What I can talk about are some of the things that have worked for me…sometimes! 🙂

 Depression on a whole can interfere with achieving our goals, and we know we should be doing something – but we just don’t feel like doing anything.
 This sentiment has proven to be a serious problem in our Dominican society and economy.
 If you as an individual don’t head if off as soon as possible and take action, this feeling can last for a very long time.
 Here are some of the things works best of me.
 I’m not saying these things will work for everyone – but take action and find out what work for you.